-I am a machine learning researcher focused on developing trustworthy, interpretable, and socially beneficial AI systems.
+I am an AI Safety researcher focused on understanding and mitigating risks from advanced AI systems.

-My previous research includes work on the reliability of steering vectors in Large Language Models with Dmitrii Krasheninnikov and David Krueger at the Krueger AI Safety Lab at the University of Cambridge.
-I have also worked on applications of representation engineering at the Health-NLP group, supervised by Seyed Ali Bahrainian and Carsten Eickhoff.
+Previously, I studied the reliability of steering vectors in Large Language Models with Dmitrii Krasheninnikov and David Krueger at the Krueger AI Safety Lab at the University of Cambridge, and worked on representation engineering applications at the Health-NLP group with Seyed Ali Bahrainian and Carsten Eickhoff.

-I am passionate about public debate and democratic discourse to shape informed perspectives and drive effective policy.
+Beyond research, I am passionate about public debate and democratic discourse to shape informed perspectives on effective AI governance and policy.
+I’m a two-time German Debating Champion and have debated AI regulation with policymakers.

 Feel free to reach out to me via mail!